kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *October 16, 2018* Prow tls-cert management has been migrated from kube-lego to cert-manager.
  - *October 12, 2018* Removed deprecated `buildId` environment variable from prow jobs.
 Use `BUILD_ID.`
  - *October 3, 2018* `-github-token-file` replaced with
     `-github-token-path` for consistency with `branchprotector` and